 This term we will begin with a tour of America.
-We will be exploring the human and physical geography of the USA, its 50 the states and learning about the star spangled flag.
-You will use this knowledge to create a brochure promoting a visit to an American location.
+We will be exploring the human and physical geography of the USA and its 50 states.
+We will find out all about New York City and use this knowledge to create a brochure promoting a visit to the city.

-Our geographical investigations will continue when we explore The Big Apple- New York City.
-We will compare the city of New York to the city of Bristol, considering their scale, economy, population, buildings, diversity and regions.
-We will then be composing a letter to someone moving to New York, identifying the similarities and differences of the two cities.
+Our geographical investigations will continue as we will compare the city of New York to the city of Bristol, considering their scale, economy, population, buildings, diversity and regions.
+We will then be composing a letter to someone moving from Bristol to New York, identifying the similarities and differences of the two cities.

-Finally, we will be focussing on skyscrapers.
-We will learn about their history before designing and building our own.
+Finally, we will be focussing on skyscrapers as part of a Design and Technology project.
+We will learn about their history before designing and building our own skyscrapers.
 We will also read and write poetry about them.